 - Tape Measure

-- All product samples (e.g. flooring samples, counter samples, paint chips, etc.)
+- Any product samples that you have currently checked out (e.g. flooring samples, countertop samples, cabinet door samples, etc.)

 * Affiliate link used for your shopping convenience.
 If you purchase through this link, I may receive a small commission at no additional cost to you.
 Read my full disclosure.

 6 | CREATE SPREADSHEETS TO ORGANIZE YOUR SELECTIONS

 Ok, we’ve talked about a lot, but the final tip is my favorite because I’m kind of a nerd.